mathiasrw/rexreplace/README.md

                           running code from an untrusted person - that be anyone that is not yourself.                        [boolean]

-###  -j, --replacement-js-dynamic
+####  -j, --replacement-js-dynamic
 Replacement is javascript source code.
 Will run multiple times as the output from last
                                 statement will become replacement for each
                                 match.
-Has impact on peformance so be wise and use 'J' flag if captured groups are not being used.
+Use 'J' flag if you do not use captured groups (for peformance).
 The full match will be avaiable as a javascript _variable_ named $0 while each
                                 captured group will be avaiable as $1, $2, $3,
                                 ... and so on.
 At some point the $ char _will_